Events

 Delegate Rates:

-Full conference (Thursday and Friday conference days, conference dinner and B&B on Thursday evening) – £235+VAT
+Full conference (Thursday and Friday conference days, conference dinner on Thursday evening and overnight accommodation) - £235+VAT

-Full conference room share (as above sharing a twin room) – £195+VAT
+Full conference room share (as above in twin room) - £195+VAT

 Thursday and Friday conference days – £130+VAT